 So let’s assume we have a video message that you can view in your chat history and that you want to save.

 In previous versions of Skype, when you get a video message you also receive a link to view the video message on your browser.
-You also get a code that you must enter when you replay the video message.
+You also get a code which you must enter when you replay the video message.

 One of the easiest methods to save these video messages is by using the Chrome browser and an extension called FVD Video Downloader.